saif-mal1k/Salesforce-Notes/APEX/README.md

 - **upgrade are easy**, ``as there is just one big system serving all the customers.`` or ``you can just spin up with new compute nodes running the latest version of the software.`` _"that means zero down time"_
 - **allows horizontal scaling**, that means if compute-node / resource seem insufficient you can just add one more.
 - **can personalise service**, cost effective.

-### How Can you connect customers to their data in a multi-tenet architecture, if every customer have their own database?

-### How to built a low latency, highly available application that serves critical data?

 </p>